 Over 40 vertebrate species (approx. 500 individuals) live together in the Masoala Rainforest.
 A few more species can be found in the adjacent information centre:

-- Mammals: red ruffed lemur, red-fronted brown lemur, Goodman’s mouse lemur, Rodrigues fruit bat
+- Mammals: red ruffed lemur, Goodman’s mouse lemur, Rodrigues fruit bat

 - Birds: herons and ibises, waterfowl, wading birds, galliformes, parakeets, doves, couas, bayas, pitta-like ground-rollers, etc.